ncoblentz/KotlinBurpJwtTokenHandlerDemo/README.md

 ### Defining and Using The Settings

-Start by defining the settings in the `init` function of your Burp Extension.
+Start by creating properties on our class to hold settings specific to our extension, so they can be accessed throughout the class.

 ![properties.png](Documentation/properties.png)

-Assign them to class instance variables (or properties), so they can be accessed throughout the extension.
+Next, initialize each of those settings in the `init` function of the Burp Extension.

 ![definesetting.png](Documentation/definesetting.png)

 Pass a list of the settings to the `GenericExtensionSettingFormGenerator` and build the form.
 It will create a user interface automatically to allow management of the settings.
 Register a right click context menu to access that settings UI.